vatsal2501/vatsal2501/README.md

 ---

 **Let’s connect:**
-Feel free to check out my repositories, connect on [LinkedIn](https://www.linkedin.com/in/vatsalmakwana/), or reach me at `vatsal.makwana251@gmail.com`.
+Feel free to check out my repositories, connect on [LinkedIn](https://www.linkedin.com/in/vatsalmakwana/), or reach me at `vmakw096@uottawa.ca` or `vatsal.makwana251@gmail.com`.